ask0ldd/react-minimal-router/README.md

    Copy the router folder to your project.

 2. **Define Your Routes**
    The syntax is pretty straightforward and very similar to React Router.
-Define some routes and the components to render (elements) within the RouterProvider.
+Define some routes and the associated components (elements) within the RouterProvider.
-   Then simply add the populated provider to your main.tsx file.
+   Finally, integrate the fully configured RouterProvider into your main.tsx file to enable seamless navigation throughout your application.

    ```jsx
    <RouterProvider base={"http://localhost:5173"}>